A step-by-step guide to help you buy or renovate old listed buildings.

-Living in an old structure is a dream come true for some.
+Living in an old abode is a dream come true for some.
 After all, nothing beats the feeling of being a part of something that is historic.
-These buildings are the nation’s pride — something that needs to be treasured and protected.
+These buildings are the nation’s pride — something that needs to be treasured and protected and here’s where the definition of old and listed buildings comes in.

 And while there’s probably a few more who want to experience what it’s like to own a listed building, it’s not that simple.
-Together with the privilege of having and living in one, comes big responsibilities.
+Together with the privilege of having and living in one, comes big responsibilities and a hefty list of chores.

-And that’s precisely what this two-part guide is for.
-The first part will talk about things that you need to do and accomplish when buying a listed building.
-The second part will focus more on essential guidelines, including the do’s and don’ts concerning renovations.
+And that’s precisely what this two-part guide is meant to help with.
+The first part will talk about the things that you need to do and accomplish when buying a listed building.
+The second part will focus more on essential guidelines, including the do’s and don’ts concerning upkeep and renovation.

 What is a listed building, anyway?

 Ideally, the older the building, the more likely that it’s listed.
-The UK has around half a million listed structures.
+The UK has around half a million listed structures throughout the entire country.
 If you’re interested in finding out if the property you’re living in or the one that you’re planning to buy is listed, the following resources can help you.

 - Historic England has a searchable map including a complete list of all listed properties in England.